 Cell Tower Scan

-If a GPS fix fails, then a cell tower scan is done.
+If a GPS fix fails, or GPS is being jammed, then a cell tower scan is done.
 The serving tower is returned.
 The device will then report to the server:

 - Cell ID